 Here’s something the news coverage misses: rising construction costs can work in your favor if you already own a finished, move-in-ready home.

 Think about it from a buyer’s perspective.
 If the cost to renovate a fixer-upper just went up by $10,000 to $20,000, a home that is already updated becomes more attractive by comparison.
-Buyers who were willing to take on a project home are now doing the math and reconsidering.
+Buyers who were willing to take on a project are now doing the math and reconsidering.

 That means well-maintained, turnkey homes in North Park have a real edge right now.
 If your home is in good condition, tariffs are working for you, not against you.

-What About Buyers Getting Nervous?
+Are Buyers Getting Nervous?
 Should Sellers Worry?

-This is definitely a fair question.
+Fair question.
 Tariffs create economic uncertainty, and uncertainty can make buyers hesitant.
 We’ve seen some pullback in buyer activity county-wide in early 2026.

 North Park is a walkable, established neighborhood with limited inventory and consistent demand.
 Buyers who want to live here, close to Balboa Park and the restaurant corridor on 30th Street, in a neighborhood with real community, are not easily redirected to a suburban alternative.